 Rinse the racks, then dry with a soft cloth before putting them back into the oven.

-OK, yes, this does sound strange, but users of this method have raved about the results.
+OK, yes, this does sound strange, but users of this method have raved about the results when it comes to how to clean oven racks.
 First, wrap the racks in aluminum foil.
 Place an old towel in the bottom of the bath, then put the wrapped racks on top.
 Add a couple of dishwasher tablets, and cover the racks with hot water.

 Should you clean oven racks using ammonia?